blogbookshire me

 1:1s

-If you are my direct report, we will have a recurring meeting.
+If you are my direct report, we will have a recurring one on one meeting.
 Here is what you can expect from it:

 Yearly Performance Review

-Every year we’ll have a meeting of a few hours about your performances.
+Every year we’ll have a meeting of a few hours about your performances and career trajectory.
 Ideally we will have discussed everything during the year and will use this moment to wrap the year up.
 I will also give you some vision over what’s going to happen in the coming years, the different career paths available to you , etc.

 Reading my Calendar

 My schedule can get pretty complicated.
-I have one kid, and I have to pick her up from the daycare in some evenings and/or mornings.
-I also have a lot of meetings, interviews, 1:1s…
+I have two kids, a lot of meetings, interviews, 1:1s…

 However, my calendar I almost always up to date and public, so please check it before booking a meeting with me.
-If you can’t find a spot, ask me if I can find one.
+If you can’t find a spot, ask me if I can find one and don’t double book.

 Contacting Me